CSUBioGroup/GLOBE-release/README.md

 Some of data used in our experiments can be found in [`data`](data/).
 Complete data can be found in [`zenodo`](https://zenodo.org/record/6395618)

 ## Usage
 We provided some demos ([`Simulation, PBMC, Cell Line, Pancreas, Neocortex`](demo/)) to demonstrate usage of GLOBE.
-Following is a brief decription of usage of GLOBE.
+Following is a brief decription.

 ### Build Dataset and Model
 ```Python